 Advertisement

-You might need to work with a rheumatologist, a healthcare provider who specializes in treating autoimmune conditions.
+There’s no cure for VEXAS syndrome.
+You’ll need to manage the symptoms for the rest of your life.
+You might need to work with a rheumatologist.
+This is a healthcare provider who specializes in treating autoimmune conditions.

-Visit a healthcare provider if you experience any symptoms of VEXAS syndrome like fevers, skin rashes or shortness of breath.
+Talk to a provider if you’re experiencing symptoms you can’t explain.
 It can be hard to diagnose VEXAS syndrome right away because it causes so many different symptoms that might not seem connected.
-But trust your body and talk to a healthcare provider if you’re experiencing symptoms you can’t explain or that aren’t connected to any of your other health conditions.
+But trust your intuition.
+You know when something isn’t normal for you and your body.

-Go to the emergency room if you have a fever above 103°F (39.5°C) longer than two hours after home treatment.
+Go to the emergency room if you have a fever above 103 degrees Fahrenheit (39.5 degrees Celsius) for longer than two hours after home treatment.
 Go to the ER or call 911 (or your local emergency services number) if you can’t breathe.

 Advertisement